 The program dispersed more than 30,000 gifts this year to people in 357 locations across six states.

-Gov. Tom Corbett stops at St. Barnabas Crystal Conservatories on Thursday to present the symbolic final gift of the 2012 Presents for Patients campaign to resident Lois Siess.
+Corbett came to the Crystal Conservatories facility on St. Barnabas' Valencia campus to hand out the symbolic final gift of the campaign, a gift given to 84-year-old resident Lois Siess.